 - Light your home efficiently.
 Make the upgrade to LED bulbs.
-They use 75% less energy and last 25 times longer than incandescent bulbs.
+They use 75 percent less energy and last 25 times longer than incandescent bulbs.
 Plus, they emit less heat, which means less work for you AC.
 Don’t forget to turn off the lights when you leave a room.

 - Seal your windows and doors.
 Don’t let the cool air escape and hot air enter through drafts in your doors or windows.
 Test your seals with this trick: put a dollar between the door or window and the seal, and close it.
 If you can easily pull the dollar out, it’s time to replace the seal.
 Install weather stripping or re-caulk the drafty areas.

 - Save energy doing laundry.
 To keep costs down in your laundry room, wash and dry full loads and wash in cold water.
 If you can, hang your laundry to dry.
 This will save energy and reduce wear and tear on your clothes.